sophAi/arch_2013/stories/cv.rst

    :width: 600
    :target: ../../arch_2013/files_2013/cv/doc_readme.png

-   **Click on the links for more information and dynamical demonstration**
+   **Click on the links for more information and dynamical demonstrations**

 .. 文章結尾